 The fact that you can convert your photos into sketches and line drawings directly in PowerPoint, instead of having to use a program like Photoshop, means that you can quickly crank out interesting slide backgrounds and picture effects on the fly for your presentations.

-To learn how to turn a photo into a painting (instead of a sketch), see our article here.
+To learn how to turn a photo into a painting (instead of a sketch), see our guide here.

 [Watch] Turning a photo into a sketch in PowerPoint